 Kelly has served as Chair of numerous State Bar Committees and has been involved in many other committees and boards.
 She has served as President of the Milwaukee Bar Association, the Association for Women Lawyers, and the Wisconsin Chapter of the American Board of Trial Attorneys.
 She has also served as Secretary of the State Bar of Wisconsin, and chair of the MBA Litigation, Civil Bench/Bar, and Judicial Selection committees.
 She has been named one of the Top Twenty Women in the Law numerous times by the Wisconsin Law Journal and has received other honors.

 She received her undergraduate degree from Marquette University and was graduated in 1990 from the Marquette University Law School, Magna cum Laude.

-Mindi and Andrea are both very experienced paralegals.
-They have worked at Centofanti Law for many years.
-Because they love helping people, they have a client-first mentality.
-You will feel comfortable speaking with them and you will know that they have your best interest at heart.
-Regardless of which of these skilled paralegals is assigned to your case, you know she will be working hard to create a positive experience for you.
+Andrea is a very experienced paralegal.
+She has worked at Centofanti Law for many years.
+Because she loves helping people, she has a client-first mentality.
+You will feel comfortable speaking with her and you will know that she has your best interest at heart.
+She will be working hard to create a positive experience for you at a negative time.

-We know this is a difficult time and you are not familiar with the process.
+We know this is a difficult situation and you are not familiar with the process.
 We take care of that for you while you focus on healing.